lawk-mineh/lawk-mineh.github.io/_pages/cv.md

   - /resume
 ---

-I received an MMath from the University of Warwick (2015-2019), and I am currently a student at the University of Southamptoon (2020-present).
+I received an MMath from the University of Warwick (2015-2019), and I am currently a student at the University of Southampton (2020-2024).

-Find a copy of my CV attached [here](https://lawk-mineh.github.io/cv/).
+Find a copy of my CV attached [here](https://lawk-mineh.github.io/CV.pdf/).